Training Techniques to Maximize Your Pokémon's Stats:

 Swift Feather | +1 Speed EV |

 Any combination of these items will work as long as they add up to the desired final value.
 All vitamins can be purchased at the Chansey Supply Shop in North Cascarrafa, mochis can be won as prizes in the Ogre Oustin' game at the Kitakami Festival, and feathers can be picked up off the water when you are surfing in one Paldean ocean or on Lake Casseroyal.
-(Sometimes feathers can be picked up off the ground in other places, but they are most common in the water.)
+Sometimes feathers can be picked up off the ground in other places, but they're most common in the water.

 We want Politoed to have 252 HP points.
-So, for example, we could feed Politoed 26 HP Ups and/or Health Mochi.
-This would actually be enough to give 260 HP EVs, but since the maximum limit is 252 per stat, it will cap out at 252; we only get 2 EVs from the 26th HP Up/Vigor Mochi.
-I could also feed Politoed 25 HP Ups and/or Health Mochi, plus two Health Feathers, equaling exactly 252.
-Or I could feed 252 Health Feathers.
-Or any other combination that adds up to 252 EV points; it doesn't matter.
+So, for example, we can feed Politoed 25 HP Ups/Health Mochi, plus two Health Feathers, equaling exactly 252 HP EVs.
+Or we could use 26 HP Ups/Health Mochi - that would actually equal 260, but since the maximum limit is 252 per stat, it will cap out at 252.
+Or we could use 252 Health Feathers.
+Or any other combination.

 At 252 points the HP EVs are maxed out.
 To indicate this, you will see a sparkle effect on HP on the EV chart in the Pokémon's stat summary.